subugoe/metrics-website/pages/en/imprint.md

 ## VAT identification number

-VAT identification number in accordance with Section 27(a) of the German Value Added Tax Act:
+VAT identification number of the University of Göttingen in accordance with Section 27(a) of the German Value Added Tax Act:
-DE152336201
+DE 286 005 408

 ## Disclaimer